Variations in Policy Topics Amongst Foreign Policy Think Tanks in China

 Date Written: 2017

-Foreign policymaking inputs by think tanks are one of the most difficult analytical characteristics to disaggregate and analyze.
+Foreign affairs policymaking inputs by think tanks are one of the most difficult analytical characteristics to disaggregate and analyze.
 This is further compounded when examining an authoritarian regime such as China with limited publicly accessible information.
-Using new analytical techniques in text analysis this study examines temporal changes in foreign policy topics, prevalence and content amongst Chinese domestic think tanks during the early period of Xi Jinping’s administration.
-Think tanks in our sample represent different geographical locations, and are refined by organizational types such as government, government-operated, and university-affiliated think tanks.
-We find evidence for convergence in the topics covered by China’s think tanks; however, this varies over time and by organizational type.
-These findings are notable for domestic and international actors wanting to engage with Chinese institutions who influence foreign policymaking.
+Using novel text analytical techniques, this study examines (dis)similarities in foreign policy topics, and temporal shifts, amongst Chinese domestic think tanks during the early period of Xi Jinping’s administration (2013-present).
+Think tanks in our sample represent are refined by organizational types such as government, government-operated, and university-affiliated think tanks.
+In spite of operating in an increasingly centralized authoritarian institutional environment, we find variations in topics covered by think tanks over time and organizational type.
+These findings are notable for domestic and international actors wanting to engage with Chinese institutions who influence foreign affairs policymaking.